 Instead, we chose a USB flash drive programming approach, illustrated in Figure 4.
-A student copies the desired program onto a USB drive as a file, plugs the drive into the V μ C implementation, and presses a button on the V μ C that downloads the program from the flash drive to the V μ C instruction memory.
-The approach eliminates the need for non-volatile memory in the V μ C. The approach enables students to load and change programs by inserting and swapping flash drives, enabling more mobility, and ease of examining behavior of each others' program.
+A student copies the desired program onto a USB drive as a file, plugs the drive into the V $\mu$ C implementation, and presses a button on the V $\mu$ C that downloads the program from the flash drive to the V $\mu$ C instruction memory.
+The approach eliminates the need for non-volatile memory in the V $\mu$ C. The approach enables students to load and change programs by inserting and swapping flash drives, enabling more mobility, and ease of examining behavior of each others' program.
 The approach also matches current usage schemes for popular electronic devices, allowing a beginning student to start programming with minimal effort, and using a familiar paradigm.
-The cost is that the V μ C must contain an internal USB flash drive reader.
-We use an off-the-shelf reading device, which increases the size and cost of the V μ C.
+The USB approach also gives the student the intuitive notion that the program and the